Eamon McEneaney: Writer and poet

 Known for his athletic talents, McEneaney was also a poet and had desires to write a novel.
 His family, in partnership with the Cornell University Library, published a posthumous collection of his poetry entitled A Bend in the Road.

 In 2010, Eamon's widow Bonnie published Messages: Signs, Visits, and Premonitions from Loved Ones Lost on 9/11, a collection of stories regarding people who have had supernatural experiences with friends and family members who died during the September 11 attacks.

 Death and legacy

 McEneaney's name is located on Panel N-57 of the National September 11 Memorial's North Pool.

-McEneaney was killed while working for Cantor Fitzgerald on the 105th floor of the North Tower.
+McEneaney was working for Cantor Fitzgerald on the 105th floor of the North Tower in September 2001.
+When American Airlines Flight 11 was deliberately crashed into the tower between floors 93–99 at 8:46 A.M., all escape routes were cut off for anyone higher than the 91st floor, and McEneaney became one of roughly 800 people trapped in the upper floors of the burning skyscraper.
+McEneaney either died from smoke inhalation, the intense heat, or he eventually perished when the North Tower collapsed at 10:28 A.M., killing all remaining survivors that were trapped above the impact zone.
 His remains were found just five days later.
 At the National September 11 Memorial, McEneaney is memorialized at the North Pool, on Panel N-57, alongside other employees of Cantor Fitzgerald killed in the September 11 attacks.